solarwinds/solarwinds-apm-ruby/README.md

 ii  liboboe0       1.1.1-precise1    Tracelytics common library
 ```

 See [Installing Base Packages on Debian and Ubuntu](https://support.tv.appneta.com/support/solutions/articles/86359-installing-base-packages-on-debian-and-ubuntu) in the Knowledge Base for details.
-Our hacker extraodinaire [Rob Salmond](https://github.com/rsalmond) from the support team has even gotten these packages to [run on Gentoo](http://www.appneta.com/blog/unsupported-doesnt-work/)!
+Our hacker extraordinaire [Rob Salmond](https://github.com/rsalmond) from the support team has even gotten these packages to [run on Gentoo](http://www.appneta.com/blog/unsupported-doesnt-work/)!

 To see the code related to the C extension, take a look at `ext/oboe_metal/extconf.rb` for details.